kevjohnson/kevjohnson.github.io/_posts/2014-02-23-making-maps-in-r.md

 The American Community Survey provides data on almost any topic imaginable for various geographic levels in the US.
 For this example I will look at the 2012 5-year estimates of the percent of people without health insurance by census tract in the state of Georgia (obtained from the [US Census FactFinder](http://factfinder2.census.gov/)).
 Shapefiles were obtained from the [US Census TIGER database](http://www.census.gov/geo/maps-data/data/tiger.html).
 I generally use the cartographic boundary files since they are simplified representations of the boundaries, which saves a lot of space and processing time.

+Oh, right, what is a shapefile anyway?
+A shapefile is yet another file format that is designed to hold geospatial vector data for use in geographic information system software.
+In simple terms, it holds a bunch of information that is used to draw borders.
+This actually gets really complicated really fast once you go down the rabbit hole of different projection methods and coordinate systems.
+I recommend you stay far away from that.

+The Mercator projection is the default for this method which works just fine for small regions (pretty much any projection method will work fine for something as small as a state).
+If you want to make a map of the entire United States then I recommend the Lambert projection with 33 and 45 as your input latitudes.
+Google is your friend here, but I must stress the importance of not falling too deep into the world of cartography.
+It's a scary place.

 Here's a list of packages I'll be using:

 * [ggplot2](http://www.ggplot2.org/)